bitfield/script/README.md

 // filtered 11 bytes
 ```

-Notice that the "hello world" appeared before the "filtered n bytes".
+Notice that the `hello world` appeared *before* the `filtered n bytes`.
 Filters run concurrently, so the pipeline can start producing output before the input has been fully read.

 If we want to scan input line by line, we could do that with a `Filter` function that creates a `bufio.Scanner` on its input, but we don't need to: